skrinak/personalize-amzn-rec/README.md

         ```

     * Save your changes
     * Stay in IAM.
-Click "Attach Policies"
+        * Click on "roles" on the left navigation.
+Search for your newly created SageMaker Execution role.
+Click on the role name to edit.
+        * Click on Attach policies.
         * In Filter Policies seach for personalize. ```AmazonPersonalizeFullAccess``` will appear.
         * Click the checkbox on the left.
         * Click on Attach Policy
-    * Return to the SageMaker Create Notebook tab.
-We're done modifying the SageMaker role.
-We'll be creating a separate Personalize role within the notebook.
+    * Return to the SageMaker Dashboard.
-    * Create your new notebook instance
 1. Launch Jupyter
 1. Open the notebook: Amazon Customer Reviews.ipynb

 ## In the Jupypter Notebook
-1. Change the S3 bucket variable from ``` bucket = "personalize-demo" ``` to the bucket name you created.
+1. In the 2nd cell change the S3 bucket variable from ``` bucket = "personalize-demo" ``` to the bucket name you created.
 1. Execute each step with the instructot.
 We'll be moving between the GUI and notebook.
 Please don't skip ahead.
 If you do you're liable to miss information required to complete the workshop.